A Theory of the NEPv Approach for Optimization On the Stiefel Manifold

 \section{Convex Composition}

-\Blue{ The concrete atomic functions for NPDo in \eqref{eq:concrete-AF:NPD} provides a limited scope of objective functions for which the NPDo approach provably works.
-In this section, we will vastly expand the scope to include any convex composition of atomic functions, provided that some of the partial derivatives of the composing convex function are nonnegative. }
+The concrete atomic functions for NPDo in \eqref{eq:concrete-AF:NPD} provides a limited collection of objective functions for which the NPDo approach provably works.
+In this section, we will vastly expand the collection to include any convex composition of atomic functions, provided that some of the partial derivatives of the composing convex function are nonnegative.

-Specifically, we are interested in a special case of optimization problem \eqref{eq:main-opt} on the Stiefel manifold $\bbO^{n\times k}$ where $f$ is a convex composition of atomic functions for NPDo, namely,
+Specifically, we are interested in a special case of optimization problem \eqref{eq:main-opt} on the Stiefel manifold $\STM{k}{n}$ where $f$ is a convex composition of atomic functions for NPDo, namely,